khardsonhurley/Hackbright-Project/README.md

 * Use of various shades of white to create a clean and crisp look and maintain focus on learning while reading.

 ## <a name="installation"></a>Installation Instructions
-### Parrot has not been deployed, to run the app locally on your machine follow these instructions:
+#### Parrot has not yet been deployed, to run the app locally on your machine follow these instructions:

 * You must have the following programs already installed on your machine:
     * [Python 2.7](https://www.python.org/downloads/)